tjoskar/shouter/README.md

 ### Decorators
 ---
 If you are using ES2017 (aka ES7) (or typescript) you can decorate your classes:
-Yo can run this example by `babel-node examples/decorators.js`
+You can run this example by `babel-node examples/decorators.js` (remember to run `npm install` first)
 ```javascript
 import {shouter, triggerOnEvent, shoutOnSet, shoutOnGet} from 'shouter';